metno/pyaro/docs/how-to-add-new-reader.rst

 ``description`` is used to provide a short text description of the backend.
 ``url`` is used to include a link to the backend's documentation or code.

-These attributes are surfaced when a user prints :py:class:`~xarray.backends.BackendEntrypoint`.
+These attributes are surfaced when a user prints :py:class:`~pyaercom-readers.timeseries-backends`.
 If ``description`` or ``url`` are not defined, an empty string is returned.